BEHIND THE SCENES – CBD RESOURCES

 There are other exceptions to the rule.
 When in doubt just do an internet search on the ingredients in question and you’ll usually be able to determine fairly quickly whether or not a particular ingredient is safe and healthy.

 Another factor to consider is third-party lab testing.
 Most serious manufactures will send their products out to testing labs to determine whether or not they contain any contaminants and also to measure the levels of cannabinoids in the product.
+Because different strains and crops produce different levels of CBD, CBD oil can vary in potency from one batch to another.
+Any good manufacturers will want to know exactly how much CBD is in their products. |

 Many top manufacturers will provide the lab reports for the exact batch of products being sold.
 If one of the makers you are considering does offer this information, give them extra points.